delta6626/365-days-of-code/README.md

 - Day 252 ✅: Enabled chat creation from the client via a reusable MessageUser component
 - Day 253 ✅: Built the basic messaging page UI, added chat search, and implemented real-time fetching of all user chats with onSnapshot
 - Day 254 ✅: Updated backend chat data and types, and built a ChatCard component to display chats with user info
+- Day 255 ✅: Enhanced the ChatCard with unread message counts, added a delete button placeholder, and implemented chat inbox filtering logic

 ## 📌 Notes